Fabioconti99/ROS_Based_Wall_Avoidance/README.md

 Project objectives
 --------------------
 The aim of this project was to create a ROS Pakage capable of make a cubical robot equiped with laser scanners, lap around a given circuit.
 The package contains the C++ surces needed for the interaction with the robot.
 The given enviroment is a simple 3D model of the actual Monza's F1 circuit.
+ROS (Robot Operating System) is a set of tools and libraries for autonomous, robust, efficient, and secure mobile robot navigation, which uses sensors to sense the environment and computer vision techniques as the navigation method.

 The behavior of the robot has to stand by the following rules:
 * Constantly driving around the environment in the clockwise direction,